lidofinance/late-prover-bot/README.md

 **Behavior:**
 - ✅ **No transactions sent**: All transaction preparations are logged but not submitted to blockchain
-- ✅ **No state persistence**: The last processed root is not saved to disk
-- ✅ **Repeating window**: Bot continuously processes from the last in-memory state to current
 - ✅ **Full visibility**: You can observe what the bot would do in real-time

 ## Getting Started